Abizern/fixbraces/README.md

 Run `fixbraces --help` for details.

+## Changelog

+See the current version of the [Changelog](https://github.com/Abizern/fixbraces/blob/master/CHANGELOG.md) is part of the repository.

 ## Disclaimer

 I have tests, you can see them for yourself.
 The script works, but I'm